 Throughout the year, many Colorado towns aim their searchlights at the sky and welcome in a special crowd — film gurus from across the globe.
 Colorado film festivals seem to grow in number every year.
 Below are a few of the most popular Colorado film festivals.

 The southwest Colorado town of Durango has also gotten some indie cred lately with its festival, which has been held since 2001.
-Held during the spring, when some of the sunniest and warmest skiing can be had at Durango Mountain Resort, this film festival lures lovers of both pastimes each year.
+Held during the spring, when some of the sunniest and warmest skiing can be had at Purgatory, this film festival lures lovers of both pastimes each year.
 Many of the festival's events are held at the Durango Arts Center and galleries, where bands (indie ones, of course!) play live music, parties are held and other artsy events happen.

 In the depths of the San Juan Mountains and snuggled between two impressive peaks, the Telluride Film Festival is a destination event with an arresting backdrop.
 A Labor Day weekend ritual, the festival has inspired guest directors like Peter Sellers ("The Pink Panther") and Peter Bogdanovich ("The Sopranos") to make the trek to this southwestern gem.
 Telluride is known for its exciting and laid-back ambiance, the audience’s good humor, appreciative guests, mouthwatering food and scintillating film discussion.
-For movie history buffs, It is also the first place that "My Dinner With Andre," "The Civil War," "Twin Peaks" and "The Crying Game" were ever viewed.
+For movie history buffs, it is also the first place that "My Dinner With Andre," "The Civil War," "Twin Peaks" and "The Crying Game" were ever viewed.